-As an enhancement to the core IDN nutritional supplement, LifePak, NSI also offers LifePak Trim, LifePak Women and LifePak Prime.
-These products address specific nutritional needs, including the nutritional needs of women and the aging generation.
+As an enhancement to the core IDN nutritional supplements, LifePak and LifePak Trim, NSI recently introduced LifePak Women and LifePak Prime.
+These products address the more specific nutritional needs of women and the aging generation.
 Also recently launched by NSI were Life Essentials, a lower cost, more general nutritional supplement, and Nightime Complex with Melatonin, a sleep aid.
 The Company is currently evaluating the feasibility of introducing these products into its markets.